CKMurison/chitter-challenge/Two_class_design.md

-Recipe_database Model and Repository Classes Design Recipe
+User & Peeps Model and Repository Classes Design Recipe

 Copy this recipe template to design and implement Model and Repository classes for a database table.